 b.
 Equal Contribution to the Gene Pool:

 In a true random-mating population, every individual has an equal chance of contributing genetic material to the next generation.
-Achieving this equilibrium requires careful planning during the initial population establishment, ensuring that no specific genotype is overrepresented.
+Achieving this equilibrium requires careful planning during the initial population establishment, ensuring that no specific genotype is over-represented.
 This equal contribution to the gene pool promotes genetic diversity and prevents the fixation of alleles (Bernardo, 2016).

 c.
 Large Population Size: